hamadmarri/four-in-row-in-JavaSE/README.txt

 =====================

-This project is a four in row game that has been written in Java The algorithm that I used is min-max algorithm after that I have added alpha-beta functionality to reduce the number of node generated.
+This project is a four in row game that has been written in Java The algorithm that I used is min-max algorithm after that I have added alpha-beta functionality to reduce the number of nodes generated.

 In this project the user able to set the depth since the algorithm uses depth-first search.